autopi-io/documentation/docs/guides/a_guide_to_triggers.md

     `vehicle/engine/running` or a more general specification with the use of regular expressions like `vehicle/engine/*`.
 For this guide we will be using `vehicle/engine/running` in this field.

-    6. *Conditions* - Here, you are able to specify different conditions for your trigger.
+    6. *Conditions* - Here, you can specify different conditions for your trigger.
 Conditions are going to be reviewed deeper in a subsection later in this guide, but for now, we will set two conditions: one field `@ts` with data `time` should be less than `08:00:00` and a second field `@ts` with data `time` should be greater than `20:00:00`

     7. *Actions* - This is where you specify the actions that are to be executed when the trigger is fired.
-You can chose from two options as of now: sending an email and sending a webhook request.
+You can choose from two options as of now: sending an email and sending a webhook request.
 For this guide, we will use only the sending an email option to send an email to support@autopi.io (which is also the email you should use if you have any questions for this or any other guide 😉).
 We will review the different options that you have when sending a webhook request further into this guide.